Pitt-Fuego/pitt-fuego-webtext-generator/README.md

 # Pitt Fuego Webtext Generator

 Welcome to Pitt Fuego Webtext Generator!
 This tool allows the user to mix and match div. blocks to build a quick website similar to an Adobe Spark.
 All of the design elements you need to make a great webtext or presentation are embedded in the document.
 We've also provided hidden comments to help guide you through the process.
+See [Video](https://www.youtube.com/watch?v=QzMJtLUncIg)

 We recommend you begin with one of our starter programs before using this one.